JJJohan/YetAnotherRenderSandbox/README.md

 ![render_graph](ReadmeAssets/render_graph.png)

 ## Some short-term goals I'll be looking at:
-* Finishing up the compute-based culling
-	* Also apply frustum culling to shadow rendering pass.
+* Apply separate frustum culling to shadow pass to avoid re-rendering geometry from previous cascades if it doesn't intersect the current one.
-* Use drawIndirectCount instead of just drawIndirect.
-	* Provides opportunity to clean up render graph by using 'generic buffer' entries for node graph.
 * Add additional post-process AA variants (FXAA, SMAA & eventually DLAA).
 * Considering adding some upscalers (DLSS, FSR & XeSS).
 * Give synchronisation and render graph a once-over.
 	* Currently there's no syncronisation validation errors, but would like to avoid creating messy, error-prone architecture.
 	* Some simple sanity checks that applies even without Vulkan validation would be good.
-	* Investigate if there's a nicer way to pass through "last frame" textures and buffers through the render graph (used for TAA and Hi-Z occlusion culling)
+	* Investigate if there's a nicer way to pass through "last frame" textures and buffers through the render graph (used for TAA and Hi-Z occlusion culling).
+	* Add simple push buffer size check.

 ## Wishlist:
 * Experimenting with basic animation.